Parkline

 Parkline-project-entry-rendering.jpg

-On October 15, 2021, Lane Partners LLC, submitted an application on behalf of SRI International to comprehensively redevelop SRI’s research campus with a mix of uses consisting primarily of residential and office/R&D uses, with small retail and restaurant components.
-The draft Environmental Impact Report (EIR) for the Project studied an earlier version of the Project and included the current version, which includes 201 Ravenswood Avenue and is described below, as a project variant.
+Lane Partners LLC submitted an application on behalf of SRI International to comprehensively redevelop SRI’s research campus with a mix of uses consisting primarily of residential and office/R&D uses, with small retail and restaurant components.
+The draft Environmental Impact Report (EIR) for the Project studied an earlier version of the project as well as a project variant that includes the property at 201 Ravenswood Avenue.

-Primary development program elements of the masterplan include:
+Primary development program elements of the current master plan (the modified project variant) include:

 • 646 residential dwelling units (46 townhome-style units in two components and 600 apartments in two multifamily buildings);